Sign Up

 Answer

-Added an answer about 4 weeks ago
+Added an answer about 2 months ago

 they’re not “ruining” crypto, but they are changing it in a way that’s pretty controversial.
 Meme coins like Dogecoin and a lot of newer tokens are basically built around hype, jokes, and internet culture instead of real-world utility.
 That makes them fun and accessible, and in some cases they bringRead more